This article describes how to automate custom tasks. It contains the following topics:

 How can I configure the action event?

-This step covers the action that the automation trigger you have just defined will generate.
+- This step covers the action the automation trigger you have defined will generate.
 You can use the search bar to locate the option Create a custom task:

-In the next configuration step, you can invite assignees and followers by email or by searching for a data or signature field associated with them.
+- In the following configuration step, you can invite assignees and followers by email or by searching for a data or signature field associated with them.

 How do I use Party or Signee variables in my automation?